 Tools include email alerts for downtime, protection against brute force attacks, logins, spam, malware, website backups and activity logging.
 Each is available through the standard JetPack dashboard and is easy to configure and set up.

 - One-click vulnerability checker

 Pros: JetPack has along and illustrious history alongside WordPress so it’s natural to offer a WordPress security plugin too.
 It’s easy to use and has most of the core tools you need to keep it secure.

 Cons: The new JetPack dashboard takes a little getting used to and the Security tools are not free like many others within the suite.

 JetPack Security is a decent collection of tools that includes some very useful administration tools as well as security ones.

-The free version includes downtime alerts while premium plans begin at $5 per month up to $30 per month.
+The free version includes downtime alerts while premium plans begin at $25 per month.

 SecuPress has been developed by the same team who gave us WP Rocket, one of our favourite caching plugins.
 You will notice similarities in design thanks to an intuitive dashboard, straightforward navigation and easy operation.
 While visual appeal isn’t a prime consideration in a plugin, it makes the dashboard a nicer place to be.

 SecuPress is a fully-featured WordPress security plugin that provides malware scanning, vulnerability checking, antivirus, firewall, login page protection, tool to disable XML-RPC, IP blocking and backups.
 Everything the website owner is likely to need in one package.